ZhaoyangLyu/MeshCoder/README.md

-# MeshLLM
+# MeshCoder

-Official implementation of the paper "MeshLLM: LLM-Powered Structured Mesh Code Generation from Point Clouds".
+Official implementation of the paper "MeshCoder: LLM-Powered Structured Mesh Code Generation from Point Clouds".

 Project page is here.